 Golf Ball Kohuhu

-Dense, formal, low-maintenance form is ideal in containers or as a low hedge in place of boxwood.
+This dense, formal, low-maintenance form is ideal in containers or as a low hedge in place of a boxwood.
 A great choice to line a walkway or surround a rose or perennial garden.
 Provides year-round beauty with bright green foliage, maintaining a natural rounded shape that seldom needs pruning.
+Evergreen.

 - History & LoreHistory:This plant is grouped into the signature genus for the Pittosporaceae.
 P. tenuifolium is a native of New Zealand where it is commonly known as kohuhu or tawhiwhi.
 It was classified by Sir Joseph Banks, one of the great English plant explorers of the 19th century.
 While P. tobira and even lesser known P. undulatum are common landscape plants, this species is newly entering the market.
 'Golf Ball' is a Monrovia exclusive derived from New Zealand.Lore:In New Zealand, the Maori people called the plant tawhiwhi.
 They knew that the plant had a toxic effect on fish, due to the naturally occurring saponins.
 Traditionally, hunting tribes used it to fish by adding large quantities of the ground-up plant in small pools of water, thereby stunning the fish.